OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 1. Click **UPLOAD PACKAGE**.
 1. Select the package you want to upload and click **UPLOAD**.

-In the next step you'll set up the deployment target that the application will be deployed to.
+In the next step you set up the deployment target that the application will be deployed to.

 ## Adding deployment targets

-With Octopus, you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, Kubernetes clusters, cloud regions, or an offline package drop.
+With Octopus, you can deploy software to:

+- Windows servers
+- Linux servers
+- Microsoft Azure
+- AWS
+- Kubernetes clusters
+- Cloud regions
+- An offline package drop

 Regardless of where you're deploying your software, these machines and services are known as your deployment targets.

 Octopus organizes your deployment targets (the VMs, servers, and services where you deploy your software) into environments.